dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 #### Overview ####

 The purpose of this project is to validate approaches to grading short answer tests using machine learning models.
-The problem is to determine if a student answer is correct or incorrect based on a model that performs a binary classification or linear regresssion approach.
+The problem is to determine if a student answer is correct or incorrect based on a model that performs a binary classification or linear regression approach.
 In either case, the output of the model prediction is a probability that an answer is correct or incorrect on a scale of 0 to 1.

 The first step in the project is to replicate results of a deep learning LSTM approach (Long Short Term Memory) with embedding from a recent state of the art research paper by Riordan referenced below (*3).
 Each student answer is represented as a vector of numbers, where an integer is uniquely mapped to a word based on a vocabulary of all words in the dataset of answers.
-Embedding referes to a step where the word vectors are used by the model to create a set of output vectors, one per word, where related words are represented by vectors closer together than unrelated words.
-This allows the model to handle simiilar words being used to represent the same correct answer.
+Embedding refers to a step where the word vectors are used by the model to create a set of output vectors, one per word, where related words are represented by vectors closer together than unrelated words.
+This allows the model to handle similar words being used to represent the same correct answer.
 The model can do the embedding at the time its run or pretrained embeddings can be used which can be downloaded from other sources.
 Pretrained embeddings represent the relationship of words based on a large set of training data that might not be available with a particular problem.
 The output of the model is the probability between 0 and 1 that the answer is correct.

 The results of state of the art machine learning approaches currently show moderate but limited success automating short answer grading.
-Most reaults are in the range of 70-75% accuracy.
+Most results are in the range of 70-75% accuracy.
 Something close to 95-100% accuracy is needed.
 To the extent it cannot be achieved, the prediction must error toward precision, which means avoiding false positive (grading incorrect answer as correct) or Type 1 errors in favor of Type 2 errors .
 Answers with a false negative, correct answers marked incorrect, are easier for a manual grader to review and then to credit the students test score.
 Answers graded correct that are incorrect will not likely be reported by students.

 To cover a variety of short answer data challenges, two different dataset were chosen from different research papers:

 1. SciEntsBank (SEB) dataset.
-The dataset consists of science assessment questions with 2-way labels (correct/incorrect). *3 (Reordan)
+The dataset consists of science assessment questions with 2-way labels (correct/incorrect). *3 (Riordan)

 2. Short Answer Grading (SAG): These assignments exams were assigned to an introductory computer science class at the University of North Texas and collected via an online learning environment. *1 (Suzen)

-This project leverages both local computer testing as well as leveraging the AWS Sagemaker enviornment in order to uses Hypertuning.
-Hypertuning leverage the power of cloud computing to run a large number of concurrent models at once and find the optimal set of model configurations (tunning parameters) that result in the best predictions.
+This project leverages both local computer testing as well as leveraging the AWS Sagemaker environment in order to uses Hypertuning.
+Hypertuning leverage the power of cloud computing to run a large number of concurrent models at once and find the optimal set of model configurations (tuning parameters) that result in the best predictions.

 This project also compares the state-of-the-art deep learning model, LSTM, to a much simpler but powerful machine learning model, XGBoost.

 The results will show that neither approach comes near to the desired accuracy.
-That is to say, neither apporach is currrently adequate to automate short answer grading.
-However, a deep learning model can be used to partially automate short answer grading and this addresses one major goal of this project which is to better understand the limitations and strenghts of the deep learning approach.
+That is to say, neither approach is currently adequate to automate short answer grading.
+However, a deep learning model can be used to partially automate short answer grading and this addresses one major goal of this project which is to better understand the limitations and strengths of the deep learning approach.

 The results also show that future testing should focus on identifying the kinds of questions and answers that perform better by analyzing the results on a question basis.

 Pretrained data was not of much use in this project due to user input errors.
-Future tests should be done with more predecitable short answer questions without typos and spelling issues.
+Future tests should be done with more predictable short answer questions without typos and spelling issues.
 This could be accomplished by adding upfront algorithms to correct spelling and typos.
 Such preprocessing would make the pretrained embedding more useful.

-Finally, it is possible that the machine learning could be used to identify questions that can be autograded while flaging questions or specific answers for human grading if they fall in a range of probabilities that are not as conclusive.
+Finally, it is possible that the machine learning could be used to identify questions that can be autograded while flagging questions or specific answers for human grading if they fall in a range of probabilities that are not as conclusive.

 #### References ####